juxt/yada/dev/resources/user-guide.md

 ```

 Note that we have also replace our usual call to `yada` with its
-bidi-compatible version `yada/resource`.
-We only need to do this if we
-are wanting to make use of these extra features.
-The main reason is so
+bidi-compatible version `yada.bidi/resource`.
+The reason for this is so that
-that our `yada/partial` route-map declarations higher up in the route
+any `yada.bidi/partial` route-map declarations higher up in the route
 structure are merged to form the complete resource-map.

-Another reason
-is that when yada/resource is used, yada resources get compiled along
-with the route structure when it is compiled with bidi's
-`compile-routes` function, offering a performance boost.
+`yada.bidi/resource` has another property which makes it useful to use
+as part of larger data structure.
+Rather than returning a function as
+`yada` would do, it returns a record instance.
+This can still be
+invoked, just like a function, but the resource-map remains accessible
+if the resource is part of a the larger data-structure, as we will see
+in the next section.

 ## Swagger